scollinselliott/lakhesis/README.md

   seriated incidence matrix is also displayed in this panel.
 - **Criteria** (Bottom left) Critical coefficients to determine whether discordant strands should be removed and/or row or column elements should be suppressed from consideration.
-Agreement expresses whether a strand agrees with consensus seriation.
-Concentration expresses how well seriated the strand is with respect to both row and column values.
-Tabs marked deviance report on the goodness-of-fit of row and column elements in the consensus seriation using deviance with a quadratic-logistic model.
+  - **Agreement** expresses whether a strand agrees with consensus seriation.
+  - **Concentration** expresses how well seriated the strand is with respect to both row and column values.
+  - Tabs marked **Deviance** report on the goodness-of-fit of row and column elements in the consensus seriation using deviance with a quadratic-logistic model.
 Higher $p$ values will indicate poorer fit for a particular row or column element.
 - **Modify** (Bottom right) Temporarily suppress row or column values from correspondence analysis, including recomputing the seriations from previously selected strands.
 Strands which have low agreement or